t-s-code/Bot/technical_stuff.md

 ### Records in our `#bot-database` channel

 These records store the bot’s memory and progress so it can safely restart.
-Without this database, the bot would lose _essential_ activity history when messages are pruned or deleted.
+This database enables our bot to:

+- know a member is still active even if all their messages have been deleted
+-
+- restart without having to rescan everything from all channels

 #### MEMBER_ACTIVITY_RECORD
 Tracks when a member posted last.